-Most interesting wonders of British Indian Ocean Territory
+Wonders of British Indian Ocean Territory

 These islands (Chagos Islands) are British overseas territory under the jurisdiction of United Kingdom.

-Described wonders of British Indian Ocean Territory
+Top wonders of British Indian Ocean Territory

 A major shift in the planet’s climate and the ensuing social chaos triggers a calculated escape by a family onboard a long-range fishing trawler.
 Finding Chagos is an epic adventure novel, a prophetic story inspired by true events, covering two oceans and three continents.
 Will the family have the skills to survive a desperate voyage from the tropics to the Arctic, while enduring fierce storms and the menacing degradation of society?
 Will the ocean provide the shelter they are seeking?
 Inspired by the author’s life, this novel will take you to extremes you never knew existed.

-A revised and updated edition of Richard Edis’ history of Diego Garcia, this book gives a lively account of the nature, discovery and development of the Chagos Archipelago, part of one of Britain’s few remaining overseas territories.
+A revised and updated edition of Richard Edis’ history of Diego Garcia, this book gives a lively account of the nature, discovery, and development of the Chagos Archipelago, part of one of Britain’s few remaining overseas territories.
 Touched by both World Wars, Diego Garcia’s military role grew dramatically from the 1980s, following the controversial closure of the plantations and establishment of American naval and air staging facilities.